Aching Joints & Arthritis

 Short-term use of over-the-counter painkillers and anti-inflammatory tablets or rubs may help take away the pain, but this isn’t a lasting solution.
 Check with a pharmacist or your doctor to ensure these are safe for you to use.

-For those women who are able to take it, there is evidence that HRT helps with musculoskeletal pains during menopause.
+For those women who are able to take it, there is evidence that Menopause Hormone Therapy (MHT or HRT) helps with musculoskeletal pains during menopause.
 HRT in the form of oestrogen treatment has been shown to cause a reduction in joint pains linked to menopause.
 NHS Choices says it can be an ‘effective treatment’ for symptoms including ‘achy joints’ in the menopausal transition.
 It can also be helpful for women with arthritis post-menopause too.
 Various types of HRT are available – it’s best to talk to your doctor about which options may be best suited to you.

 Previous